civio/quienmanda/README.md

     $ rvm get stable
     $ rvm install 2.0.0

 Postgres is used for the database.
-We use the `hstore` and `json` datatypes, so 9.2 is required.
+We use the `hstore` datatypes, so 9.0 is required.
 If developing in OS X Postgres.app is the easiest way to get Postgres installed.
 Then create a user `qm` and the database:

     $ createuser -s -h localhost qm
     $ createdb -O qm -h localhost qm_development